a2liu/liu-compiler/README.md

 - Modify AST
 - Custom typechecking
 - Inheritance using explicit type field?
 Call it closed and it can become an enum?
+- Ability to take same memory and have it behave in different ways without a bunch of different boilerplate stuff.
+Like, i want to take the same memory layout, and do a different thing on it depending on some compile-time constraints.
+  I want to be sure that the type doesn't cause generation of a bunch of unnecessary code, but that the compile-time constraints are kept constant.

 ## Too Complex, use compiler API
 - Python ABI